Beyond Meat Logo

 Beyond Meat Logo 2015

 The Beyond Meat logo was updated in 2015 after the company launched a new product, a beef patty substitute for burgers.
 The top of the emblem was repainted crimson, while the bottom became dark blue.
 The shape of the fork remained the same, unlike the font, which became bolder.
-This change helped to draw attention to the manufacturer’s name while maintaining the recognizable design of the emblem.
+This change helped to draw attention to the manufacturer’s name while maintaining the emblem’s recognizable design.

 2016 – 2019